m-dadej/MarSwitching.jl/README.md

 ## Markov regime switching model in a nutshell

 The Markov switching models are a class of models that allow for the parameters to change over time, depending on the unobservable state like economic recession, high volatility on financial markets or epidemiologic outbreak.
-The state follows Markov process with a given probability transition matrix for each of $k$ states:
+The state follows a Markov process with a given probability transition matrix for each of $k$ states:

 ```math
 \begin{equation*}